Akash-Jariwala/lipsync-assignment/README.md

 2. Install Dependencies:

    Ensure that you have all the necessary dependencies installed.
-If you are using Google Colab, you can install the required dependencies by running the following commands:
+Install the required dependencies by running the following commands:

    ```
    pip install -r requirements.txt